UPDATED MAY 31, 2018

 - Eleven states plan to use a descriptive rating system (Needs Improvement, Average, Good, Great, Excellent).

-- Eight states plan to use a tier-of-support system (Comprehensive Support and Improvement, Targeted Support and Improvement, None).
+- Six states plan to use a tier-of-support system (Comprehensive Support and Improvement, Targeted Support and Improvement, None).

 - Four states plus the District of Columbia plan to use a 1-5 stars system.